MiloCollaris/BONZbeaglebone/README.md

 BONZ project at UU/Nanophotonics

-Acoustic levitator controlled with beaglebone
+Acoustic levitator used to measure the damping of the oscillation of an continuously excited droplet.